iMerica/black/README.md

 - White doesn't downgrade strings to double quotes.
 - (WIP) White doesn't go overboard with separate indented lines.
-- White uses 120 line length instead of 88, which is sensible since computer screens are larger now then they used to be when 88 was popularized.
+- White uses 120 line length instead of 88, which is sensible since computer screens are larger now then were when 88 was popularized.

 ### Installation